 Sharks, along with their close cousins rays, skates, and sawfish (and distant cousins chimeras) comprise a class of fish called Chondrichthyes (kahn-DRIK-thee-eez): those with cartilaginous (car-tuh-LADGE-in-iss) skeletons rather than ones made of bone.
 Their earliest direct ancestors (which took on all kinds of bizarre forms we’d hardly recognize as sharks today) date back to at least the Silurian period, ~440 mya (million years ago), with what we’d consider to be “modern” sharks having evolved during the Jurassic period, some ~200 mya.

 Shark teeth are embedded in the “gums” rather than the jaw, and are constantly lost and replaced throughout a shark’s life.
-Some sharks can go through as many as 35,000 teeth in a lifetime.
+Some sharks can go through as many as 35,000 teeth in a lifetime!
 The size and shape of each species’ teeth can tell you about their diet: long, needle-like teeth are ideal for spearing slippery fish and squid; large, triangular, serrated teeth for slicing through larger fish and marine mammals; and broad, flat teeth for crushing crustaceans and mollusks.

-You can find numerous species of fossilized shark teeth in Florida, including (but not limited to!) – in roughly increasing order of rarity – lemon; bull/dusky/other closely related species; sand tiger; hammerhead; hemipristis (aka snaggletooth); tiger; hastalis (also commonly – though mistakenly! – called “mako”); actual mako (Isurus sp.); megalodon; great white; nurse; cow; giant thresher; angustiden; auriculatus; and benedini.
+You can find numerous species of fossilized shark teeth in Florida, including (but not limited to!) – in roughly increasing order of rarity – lemon; bull/dusky/other closely related species; sand tiger; hammerhead; hemipristis (aka snaggletooth); tiger; hastalis (also commonly – though mistakenly! – called “mako”); actual mako (Isurus sp.); megalodon; great white; nurse; cow; giant thresher; angustiden; auriculatus; benedini; and others.

 The majority of shark teeth found in Florida date back to the Miocene and Pliocene epochs and are thus ~23 to ~2.58 million years old, with some rarer finds, especially in the northern part of the state, dating as far back as the Eocene (EE-oh-seen), some 50 mya.